Intelligence Analysis Summer Program

 - Conducting independent research and coordinating results with analysts in other disciplines across NSA's intelligence production organizations

-- Preparing and presenting signals intelligence findings to help satisfy executive branch customer requirements
+- Preparing and presenting SIGINT findings to help satisfy executive branch customer requirements.

 Applications are accepted September 1st - November 15th each year.